 What’s my secret?
 More accurately, who’s my secret?
 Pam Anderson.

-If you, too, make a great pasta salad, then please share.
+If you, too, make a great pasta salad, then please share your recipe.
 Potluck picnickers everywhere will thank you.
 Potluck picnickers.
-Say it out loud.
+Say that three times fast.

 But if no one is asking who made your pasta salad, then take a lesson from Pam.
 Your church will thank you.